 Along with protein, nitrogen levels in many prepared feeds are too high for goats.
 Both ammonium chloride and urea are non-protein nitrogens and are overused in goat feed.
 Ammonium chloride is added to try to prevent urinary calculi, but its over-use can cause excess urea in the kidneys and liver.
-Textured (horse & mule) feed should not be fed to goats because it molds easily, setting up the environment for hard-to-cure diseases like Listeriosis to occur.
+Textured (horse & mule) feed should not be fed to goats because it molds easily, setting up the environment for hard-to-cure, usually fatal diseases like Listeriosis to occur.

 Along with proper levels of roughage (long fiber) and correct amounts of vitamins and minerals, bacterial microbes are added to keep the rumen functioning efficiently.
 Goat nutritionists know which minerals in what forms bind up other minerals and prevent their absorption.
 Energy is another essential part of a properly-formulated full-feed package which goat nutritionists are trained to know how to supply.